 Dinosaur Provincial Park

-If your dinosaur interests have been peaked but not sated, we highly recommend also visiting Dinosaur Provincial Park.
-Just 170 km east of Drumheller lies Dinosaur Provincial Park.
-It’s the landscape where many of the displays in the Royal Tyrrell museum are recovered..
+If your dinosaur interests have been peaked but not sated, we highly recommend also visiting Dinosaur Provincial Park, just 170 km east of Drumheller.
+It’s the landscape from which many of the displays in the Royal Tyrrell museum are recovered.